apester/neurodynex3/doc/exercises/hodgkin-huxley.rst

 Exercise: slow and fast ramp current
 ------------------------------------
-The minimal current to elicit a spike does not just depend on the amplitude I or on the total charge Q of the current, but on the "shape" of the current.
+The minimal current to elicit a spike does not just depend on the amplitude :math:`I` or on the total charge :math:`Q` of the current, but on the "shape" of the current.
 Let's see why:

 Question
 ~~~~~~~~
 Inject a slow ramp current into a HH neuron.
 The current has amplitude ``0A`` at t in [0, 5] ms and linearly increases to an amplitude of ``12.0uAmp`` at ``t=ramp_t_end``.
 At ``t>ramp_t_end``, the current is set to ``0A``.
 Using the following code, reduce ``slow_ramp_t_end`` to the maximal duration of the ramp current, such that the neuron does **not** spike.
 Make sure you simulate system for at least 20ms after the current stops.

-* What is the membrane voltage at the time when the current injection stops (t=slow_ramp_t_end)?
+* What is the membrane voltage at the time when the current injection stops (``t=slow_ramp_t_end``)?

 .. code-block:: py